daisybio/TF-Prioritizer/README.md

 - Python (minimum version of 2.7 with path to python and version 3.8 with path to python3).
 - Python packages: pandas, seaborn, matplotlib.pyplot in path python3
 - C++ compiler A C++ compiler supporting openmp to use the parallel implementation of TRAP.
+- unzip must be usable in command line
 - [MEME suite](http://meme-suite.org/doc/download.html) for consensus approach between TEPIC and TGen
 - [BLACKLIST](https://github.com/Boyle-Lab/Blacklist/tree/master/lists) if you want to use the blacklist filter, download the corresponding list